Learn which baby cup is best for your little one and read about the pros and cons about open cups, straw cups, 360 cups, and sippy cups.

 Here are some of my favorite choices for straw cups.
 Click through to buy!

 Cons: This may not be the best option for younger babies learning how to drink from a straw for the first time because it can be difficult to get liquid out of the straw.
-But once your little one is straw proficient, it’s a great option.
+But once your little one is straw proficient, it’s a good option.

 Munchkin Any Angle Click Lock Weighted Straw Trainer Cup